 Sick pay if you’re in work

 Statutory Sick Pay is paid by your employer for up to 28 weeks if you’re too ill to work.
-It’s the amount that your employer is legally required to pay you if you meet the following criteria:
+You must meet the following conditions:

-- You’re classed as an employee (including agency workers and part-time workers)
+- you’re classed as an employee (this includes agency workers and part-time workers)

 People without an employer, such as the unemployed and self-employed, don’t qualify for Statutory Sick Pay and may be able to claim Employment and Support Allowance instead.

-You cannot get Statutory Sick Pay on top of your occupational sick pay.
-So if your employer provides occupational sick pay, the Statutory Sick Pay you get will count towards your occupational sick pay entitlement for any day that you’re off sick.
+You cannot get SSP on top of your occupational sick pay.
+So, if your employer provides occupational sick pay, the SSP you get will count towards your occupational sick pay entitlement for any day that you’re off sick.
 You cannot receive SSP if you are getting Statutory Maternity Pay.

 Whether you get occupational sick pay depends on what your employment contract says.
-An example of a good occupational sick pay scheme is one that gives you full pay while you’re off sick for up to six months, and then half pay for the next six months, after which it ends.
-You would need to check your contract or contact your manager or human resources department to find out if you’re covered.
+An example of an occupational sick pay scheme is one that gives you full pay for a number of days sickness each year, after which it ends.
+You would need to check your contract or contact your manager or human resources department to find out if this is something your employer provides.

 If your employer doesn’t provide occupational sick pay, they must still pay you Statutory Sick Pay if you qualify.

-If you’ve told your employer that you’re off sick or going to be off sick, your occupational sick pay and Statutory Sick Pay should be paid automatically to you in the same way as your normal wages.
+If you’ve told your employer that you’re off sick or going to be off sick, your occupational sick pay and SSP should be paid automatically to you in the same way as your normal wages.

 It’s unlawful for an employer to discriminate against you because of your illness or another disability.
 Your rights are protected under the Equality Act or the Disability Discrimination Act in Northern Ireland.
-You can read more about your rights at work in our guide.
+We have more information about making decisions about work.